impredicative/reticker/README.md

 ## Features
 * Optional matching of unprefixed uppercase, prefixed lowercase, and prefixed titlecase tickers is enabled by default, but can individually be disabled.
 * The results are in the order they are first found.
-* The results are deduplicated by default, although this can be disabled.
+* By default, the results are deduplicated, although this can be disabled.
-* A configurable blacklist is used.
+* A configurable blacklist of common false-positives is used.
-* For lower level use, a compiled regular expression can be accessed.
+* For lower level use, a configurably created compiled regular expression can be accessed.

 ## Links
 | Caption   | Link                                               |